cheyannerichardson/cheyannerichardson/README.md

 ## About Me

 I’m a data analysit with a background in cultural resource management and occupational therapy, now focusing on spatial data analysis and visualization.
-I’m passionate about using data analysis to revel how everyday spaces—both modern and historical—reveal patterns of culture, memory, and design, and how spatial analytics tools can preserve those insights amid urban change.
+I explore how everyday spaces—historical and modern—reveal patterns of culture, memory, and design, using data tools to uncover insights about urban evolution and community impact.

 ```mermaid
 graph LR